gvwilson/thirdbit/src/fiction/iffy/index.md

 you gotta tell me who you are.*

 Later,
-Iffy would wonder how much computing power was brought to bear on her demand in the second between her making her demand and it being answered.
+Iffy would wonder how much computing power was brought to bear in the millisecond between her making her demand and it being answered.
 How many models of her were created?
 How many simulations were run, evaluated, tweaked, discarded, modified, and run again?